Today, I’m talking about The IDEA of self-compassion.

 And, as I work with more and more autoimmune sufferers, it becomes increasingly clear that we can all be our own hardest task-masters.
 When things don’t go our way; the way we expect them to go – we are the first to beat ourselves up.
 Sometimes viciously.
 There is a clear pattern…

-And when I talk to clients about implementing a self-care strategy that includes practising self-compassion, they say it feels selfish.
+And when I talk to clients about implementing a self-care strategy that includes practising self-compassion, many of them tell me it feels selfish.

 How does THAT work?